Metadata

 - When duplicating an event, the new event gets a new unguessable ID.

-: user-specified, human-readable description, potentially quite long.- TODO: Decide whether this is plain text, markdown or anything else.
+title: NonBlankString: a short title that is the main label associated with this event for users.
+Plain text.description: string?: user-specified, human-readable description, potentially quite long.- TODO: Decide whether this is plain text, markdown or anything else.
 External apps displaying this need to know that.
 Some basic formatting options might be nice?

-, this refers to the moment when the event is first added to the database, not necessarily when it is ingested. - This refers to the user with which the API request is authorized, e.g. potentially an API user and not referring to an actual human person.
+created, this refers to the moment when the event is first added to the database, not necessarily when it is ingested. - This refers to the user with which the API request is authorized, e.g. potentially an API user and not referring to an actual human person.

 - Technical field, not intended to be shown to normal users.